TWANG006/dwell-time/README.md

 ## Introduction
-IBFest is the research code for ion beam figuring (IBF) system for synchrotron X-ray mirrors designed and developed by the Optical Metrology and Fabrication Group at National Synchrotron Light Source II (NSLS-II), NY, US.
+RIFTA is the research code for ion beam figuring (IBF) system for synchrotron X-ray mirrors designed and developed by the Optical Metrology and Fabrication Group at National Synchrotron Light Source II (NSLS-II), NY, US.

 ## Implemented algorithms
 - Rectangular surface error map simulation using 2D Lengendre polynomials